Bretton, Peterborough: Education

 Bretton has a number of primary schools; at secondary level, Bretton Woods Community School was closed in 2007 and replaced by The Voyager School (now Queen Katharine Academy) in Walton.
 Walton Comprehensive School was also closed at this time.

 The IQRA academy, an independent secondary school for Muslim girls is established in North Bretton.

 The primary schools include Sacred Heart Roman Catholic (Voluntary Aided) Primary School, Middleton County Primary School, Eyrescroft County Primary School and Lime Academy Watergall.

 Industry and commerce

-Budget Insurance (previous owner of comparethemarket.com), one of Peterborough's biggest employers, was based in Bretton.
+Budget Insurance (previous owner of Compare the Market), one of Peterborough's biggest employers, was based in Bretton.
 The Thomas Cook Group head office was in North Bretton but relocated to a new building across the city.
 The former site has been redeveloped for logistics and other industry.

 The new City Hospital has been built just outside Bretton, and Eagle Wood Neurological Care Centre has been built on the north side of Bretton centre.
 There is a specialist Orthopaedic and spinal hospital in North Bretton.
 In South Bretton there is the Fitzwilliam (Bupa) private hospital.

 Bretton medical Practice, is in Bretton centre.

 North Bretton has several industrial estates that are situated between Bretton way and the East coast railway line.